 The heart of Corfu Town is its Old Town, a labyrinth of alleys and squares that have retained their timeless charm.
 The Liston, designed during the French rule, is a beautiful arcaded street.
 Here you can sip coffee or dine in a Venetian-style café while watching the world go by.
 The Spianada, one of the largest town squares in Europe, hosts cultural events and cricket games, a nod to the British influence.

-Just park your car on Spinada square, on the waterfront, and enter into the old city of Corfu.
-Get lost in the small streets full of colorful, and sometimes decrepit, buildings and just stop here or there to get a coffee, a drink or a gyros pita.
+Park your car on Spinada Square, on the waterfront, and enter the old city of Corfu.
+Get lost in the small streets full of colorful, and sometimes decrepit, buildings, and stop here or there to get a coffee, a drink, or a gyros pita.

 Take a drink under the arcades of Liston and watch the animation

-Easter in Corfu is an amazing experience.
-The festivities last one week with some great events everywhere on the island.
+Easter in Corfu is a fantastic experience.
+The festivities last one week, with some great events everywhere on the island.
 But the biggest entertainment is in Corfu Town.
-One of the big events is a competition of all the brass bands of the island.
-The parade starts on the Liston, towards the Museum of Asian Arts, runs along the sea side and then returns through the narrow streets of Corfu Town.
+One of the big events is a competition of all the island’s brass bands.
+The parade starts on the Liston, towards the Museum of Asian Arts, runs along the seaside, and then returns through the narrow streets of Corfu Town.

-There are also religious processions and you may be surprised to see soldiers marching with Orthodox priests !
-And then the strange tradition called “botides”.
-People throw from the balconies of the top floor of their building large clay jugs filled with water !
+There are also religious processions, and you may be surprised to see soldiers marching with Orthodox priests!
+And then there is the strange tradition called “bolides.”
+People throw large clay jugs filled with water from the balconies of the top floors of their buildings!

 Visit the old fortress and the Museum of Asian Art

-The new fortress is impressive from the outside but is not really worth a visit.
-But it is nice to walk along the sea side, from the old fortress till the new fortress.
+The new fortress is impressive from the outside, but it is not worth a visit.
+But it is nice to walk along the seaside, from the old fortress to the new fortress.
 Walking inside the new fortress is a nice way to spend the end of the afternoon when the sun is not too hot.

-Corfu town also offers several green spaces and parks, perfect for a leisurely walk or a moment of relaxation.
-The Boschetto Garden, near the Liston, is a charming park with a wide variety of plants, making it a peaceful oasis in the heart of the town.
+Corfu town also offers several green spaces and parks, perfect for a leisurely walk or relaxation.
+The Boschetto Garden, near the Liston, is a charming park with many plants, making it a peaceful oasis in the heart of the town.

 Have Lunch at Nautilus and swim at Corfu Town Beach

-Usually, if I land in the morning or if my plane leaves in the afternoon, I manage to grab a coffee or something to eat at Nautilus.
+Usually, if I land in the morning or my plane leaves in the afternoon, I grab a coffee or something to eat at Nautilus.
 It is a small bar and restaurant, close to a windmill.
-It is very close to the airport, only a 5 minutes drive.
-But it is indeed much better to wait there than inside the airport !
+It is very close to the airport, only a 5-minute drive.
+But it is indeed much better to wait there than inside the airport!

-If you have time you can even take a last dip in the sea before flying back home !
-There is no sand but you can access easily from the jetty to a crystal clear water.
+If you have time, you can even take a last dip in the sea before flying back home!
+There is no sand, but you can easily access crystal clear water from the jetty.

 Corfu Town: A Timeless Gem

-Corfu Town is not just a historical site. it’s a living, breathing town where the past is intertwined with the present.
+Corfu Town is not just a historical site.
+It’s a living, breathing town that intertwines the past with the present.
 Its vibrant atmosphere, stunning architecture, and diverse culture make it a destination that captivates the hearts of all who visit.
-Whether you’re exploring its historical sites, savoring local cuisine, or simply wandering through its charming streets, Corfu Town offers a unique and unforgettable experience.
-It’s a place where time seems to stand still.
-Allowing you to savor every moment in this enchanting corner of the Ionian Sea!
+Whether exploring its historical sites, savoring local cuisine, or simply wandering its charming streets, Corfu Town offers a unique and unforgettable experience.
+It’s a place where time seems to stand still—allowing you to savor every moment in this enchanting corner of the Ionian Sea!